 Keep it Work-Related

 Also, don’t get too confessional.
-The weaknesses shouldn’t be attached to the position you’re applying for, but at the same time they shouldn’t be personal.
-For instance, saying you have a drinking problem is a weakness but one that is not going to endear you to the boss or really any of their business, unless it impacts you work.
+The weaknesses shouldn’t be attached to the position you’re applying for, but at the same time, they shouldn’t be personal.
+For instance, saying you have a drinking problem is a weakness but one that is not going to endear you to the boss or really any of their business, unless it impacts your work.

 Keep it work-related and show that you’re aware of it and taking action to improve.
 The best weaknesses are those that you are actively working to reverse.
 It shows that you have a realistic picture of your abilities and are not complacent but working towards getting better.
 Employers love that.